JakeSteam/blog-programming/_posts/2018-12-17-sharing-internal-cache-images-with-text-to-other-android-apps.md

 ## Adding image sharing function

-To actually share the image, first the file’s URI is retrieved using the previously defined authority and `getUriForFile`.
+To actually share the image, first the file's URI is retrieved using the previously defined authority and `getUriForFile`.
 Next, an intent is created with the following parameters set:

 - `setAction`: Determines the intent is for sending content.
 - `addFlags`: Gives the receiving app permission to view the attached image.
-- `setDataAndType`: This set the image’s URI, as well as the filetype (e.g. PNG / JPG).
+- `setDataAndType`: This set the image's URI, as well as the filetype (e.g. PNG / JPG).
 - `putExtra(Intent.EXTRA_STREAM`: This adds the URI as a streamable data source.
 - `putExtra(Intent.EXTRA_TEXT`: This sets the text to be shared alongside the image (where supported).